dwarvesf/playground/_memo/the-principle-of-spacing-in-ui-design-part-2.md

 tags:
   - design
   - technique
+  - UX-UI
 title: The Principle Of Spacing In Ui Design Part 2
 date: 2018-11-01
 description: null
-authors: null
+authors:
+- anna
 menu: memo
 type: null
 hide_frontmatter: false
 ---
-## 1. Vertical spacing
+## Vertical spacing
 ### Spacing within each paragraph
 Firstly, I start the simplest content type — paragraph.
 One of the atoms decides aesthetic design.
 So you need to focus on them.
 You commonly depend on default line-height of the font to design the content.
 I have increased line by 2px to 3px in this way because they are too tight.